 • Look for problems of the lungs and mediastinum, such as sarcoidosis.

 • Diagnose lung cancer or lymphoma (including Hodgkin disease).
-It is often done to check lymph nodes to see if you should have lung removal surgery to treat lung cancer.
-Treatment may include surgery, radiation, or chemotherapy.
+It is often done to check lymph nodes to see if cancer has spread.

 • Diagnose certain types of infection, such as tuberculosis.